geoserver/geoserver.github.io/_posts/2024-03-04-geoserver-2-25-RC-released.md

 ![](/img/posts/2.25/jwt-logo.png)

 The module is a new authentication filter that can read [JWT Headers](https://docs.geoserver.org/2.25.x/en/user/community/jwt-headers/index.html), as well as general JSON payloads and simple strings, to identify a user, as well as to extract their roles.
-The combination of Apache [mod_auth_openidc](https://github.com/OpenIDC/mod_auth_openidc) with [geoserver-jwt-headers-plugin]() provides an alternative to use [geoserver-sec-oauth2-openid-connect-plugin](https://docs.geoserver.org/2.25.x/en/user/community/oauth2/oidc.html) plugin.
+The combination of Apache [mod_auth_openidc](https://github.com/OpenIDC/mod_auth_openidc) with [geoserver-jwt-headers-plugin]() provides an alternative to using the [geoserver-sec-oauth2-openid-connect-plugin](https://docs.geoserver.org/2.25.x/en/user/community/oauth2/oidc.html) plugin.

 We'd like to thank David Blasby (GeoCat) for this work on this module.